AI Coach — How It Works and How to Use It

 MotionEdge's AI Coach is the layer that takes everything the app sees — your video, your pose data, your tempo, hand path, TrackMan radar numbers, Watch metrics — and turns it into the kind of explanation a knowledgeable friend at the range would give you.
 It uses Claude or Grok behind the scenes (you can pick), it has access to the full context of your swing, and it converses with you the same way you'd talk to a coach.

 The honest framing: it's a powerful second opinion, not a replacement for a great instructor in person.
-But it sees more measurements per swing than any coach can, and it remembers every swing you've ever taken.
+But it sees more measurements per swing than any coach can, and it actually remembers them.
 That combination is genuinely useful.

 Where AI Coach lives in the app